MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <img src="docs/mock-up/mock-up.png"></details>
 <hr>

-    2."As a user, I want to know where I can get a avail of printing in my area."
+    2."As a user, I want to be able to test my knowledge of the harry potter universe and know how I scored at the end of the quiz."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Services information grid| Navigate to the Services page, locate the services grid and read prinitng info box | Finds the printing box and goes to the contact page using contact button |   Works as expected |